virtualforce/Magento-Hacks/README.md

 I will explain some of minor tricks that i used while developing an online store in magento 1.9.

 ## 1. Adding City to Shopping Cart Price Rules:
-First of all, you need to create a configuration page for this plugin in the wordpress admin dashboard.
-Below code will call the configuration page.
+How you can add shipping city to shopping cart rules in magento 1.9?

 #### Scenario:
 For example You want to set free shipping for specific city or you want to apply specific discount on the total price of cart against certain city.